- UK Immigration

-The European Community Association Agreement (ECAA) permits Turkish nationals to establish themselves as a worker or in a business in the UK.
+The European Community Association Agreement (ECAA) permits Turkish nationals to establish themselves as a worker or in a business in the UK and apply for Ankara Agreement Visa.
 It also allows them to attain residency rights in the UK.
 The old 1973 provisions apply to all ECAA applications, making the application process more flexible.
 However, an applicant is prevented from benefiting from the ECAA if it is discovered that they are in breach of UK immigration laws.
 In such circumstances, the applicant will be subjected to the points-based system that is currently operated.

 In some occasions, applicants are able to meet the minimum requirements on the business proposal but lacks experience in a running business.
 In such scenarios, applicants are expected to show to the Home Office by way of documentary evidence that they possess skills and ability necessary to set up the proposed business.